NeelKanwal/DeepKernelLearning/README.md

 - TCGAFocus: https://zenodo.org/records/3910757

 # How to cite our Work
-The code is released free of charge as open-source software under the GPL-3.0 License.
+The code is released free of charge as open-source software under the GPL-3.0 license.
+Bibtex citation will be made available soon.
-%%Please cite our paper if you use it in your research.